pivotal/docs-tap/getting-started.md

 compatible with Tanzu Application Platform.

 This leads to a simple, but powerful, first-class user experience for working with backing services as part of the development life cycle.
-Below we expand on the first two use cases listed above.
+Below we expand on the first two usecases listed above.

 <!-- * [Use Case 1 - **Binding an App Workload to a Service Resource**](#services-journey-use-case-1)
 * [Use Case 2 - **Binding an App Workload to a Service Resource across multiple clusters**](#services-journey-use-case-2)